 This works as a registration page with a simple registration process.

 Now that your child form is finished, it’s time to create the Parent form that will contain it.
-This is easy with the Gravity Forms User Registration Add-On.
+The Gravity Forms User Registration Add-On comes in handy again.
 The fields you add to the Parent form will only appear once, so they should be used to collect values that aren’t unique per user.

 Add a Nested Form field on the Parent form and select your child form in the field settings.